Photo by Ruth Morgan

 “The Apollo is the jewel in the crown on 125th Street, and remains an economic engine for Harlem as well as a stage for the best performers in the world.”

 The neo-classical Apollo Theater in Harlem is to entertainment uptown what Radio City Music Hall is to midtown New York, and La Scala is to Milan, Italy: a cultural icon in which the best musical artists in the world perform.
-Its slogan, “Where stars are made and legends born” is an understatement.
+Its slogan, “Where stars are born and legends are made” is an understatement.

 Since the 1930s, young artists from the blues, gospel, jazz, and R&B genres have graced its storied stage, touching the Tree of Hope to bolster their chances.
 Showman Ralph Cooper began the famous “Amateur Night at the Apollo” in 1934, the year in which Ella Fitzgerald took the throne.
 Jazz divas Sarah Vaughan and Gloria Lynne have also won this legendary contest; many others became stars after performing at the Apollo, including Billy Eckstine, Pearl Bailey, Stevie Wonder, Dionne Warwick, Gladys Knight, the Jackson Five, D’Angelo and Lauryn Hill.
 James Brown, winner of the Amateur Night contest in 1956, recorded James Brown Live at the Apollo in 1962 and became known as the “Godfather of Soul.”